I hope you don't mind, that I put down into words how wonderful life is when you're in the world!

 What is your favorite lyric in the song?

-Are the lyrics the reason why you like the song like you do?
+Are there specific lyrics that made you like the song like you do?

 How old were you when you adopted the song?
 What year was it?
 What month or season?